Bromalite Overview

 The Bromalite product claims to be many things – a colon cleanser, weight loss tool and fat burner.
 The website for this brand is a basic one-page informational sheet with most of the space devoted to information on ordering the free trial (including a 5 minute countdown to when the offer supposedly runs out).

-Like many other questionable products Bromalite prominently features well-known logos such as Fox News, AOL Health and CNN for no apparent reason, and also shows a quote from ‘National Geographic’ magazine that talks of the widespread dangers of internal parasites.
 There is some similarly ‘scary’ information further on in the site which claims that ‘death begins in the colon’.
 It is true that colon disease is on the rise in North America, but the website leaves the impression that it is essential to get a colon cleansing as a way to prevent this problem.

-Unfortunately, Bromalite doesn’t provide much proof that their product is successful in either ridding the body of these deadly parasites and toxins or able to cause significant weight loss.
 They provide two customer testimonials (one in which the customer claims that Bromalite was the ‘single most dramatic event in life’), no FAQ section and no clinical trials to back up their claims, despite stating that the results and ingredients are ‘proven’.

 Details Of Bromalite

 Bromalite does list some of the ingredients in their formula but doesn’t show a product label or supply ingredient amounts.
 They do however give brief explanations regarding the ingredients which appear to be all natural.
-Acting as a pro-biotic, the formula contains acidophilus and bifidobacterum, papian helps to increase energy and reduce bloating, green tea extract is a well-known anti-oxidant and thermogenic (increasing the body’s ability to burn fat), grape seed extract helps reduce high blood pressure and lower cholesterol, mangosteen is a ‘superfood’ containing vitamins C and E and ginger aids digestion.
+List is given below:

 The information fails to provide dosage instruction or details on how long the product should be used before seeing results.